What is Psychiatry Medication Management?

 Psychiatric Medication Management for Teens at Muir Wood

 Muir Wood has experienced medical doctors on staff who can suggest medication management in mental health for teens to assist with substance use issues and address any co-occurring mental issue at the same time.
-Our team of medical professionals includes Dr. David Smith, a recognized national leader in addiction medicine, and a team of psychiatrists including Nicholas Reeves, MD.

 Moreover, we understand that often a teenager refusing to take antidepressants or psychiatric medication is a symptom in itself, and we pay attention to that too.
 If medication is deemed helpful towards effective treatment, our trained therapists can help you with suggestions about how to get your teenager to take medication.
 Most teens who enter Muir Wood on medications typically discharge on fewer medications or no medications at all.
 Our goal is to utilize cognitive behavioral therapy, family-based therapy, and other evidence-based treatments in lieu of medications when indicated.